dangaiden/blog/content/post/2019/2019-01-31-it-skills-which-gap-to-fill.md

 <img loading="lazy" class="alignnone wp-image-548" src="/wp-content/uploads/2019/01/LearningPaths-for-post-212x300.jpg" alt="" width="292" height="413" srcset="/wp-content/uploads/2019/01/LearningPaths-for-post-212x300.jpg 212w, /wp-content/uploads/2019/01/LearningPaths-for-post.jpg 429w" sizes="(max-width: 292px) 100vw, 292px" />

-<span style="font-size: 16px; font-family: Didact Gothic;">When you start learning, you have an idea of what do you want to learn: Network, Cloud, Storage, etc. and then try to master that technology or move on to another one.
+<span style="">When you start learning, you have an idea of what do you want to learn: Network, Cloud, Storage, etc. and then try to master that technology or move on to another one.
 Hence, you must start somewhere in order to grow your knowledge and then, you will decide which technology or technologies do you want to focus on.</span>

-<span style="font-size: 16px; font-family: Didact Gothic;"><strong>As soon as you start you will notice if you like or not, but choose one!</strong><br /> </span>
+<span style=""><strong>As soon as you start you will notice if you like or not, but choose one!</strong><br /> </span>

 # <span style="font-family: Didact Gothic; font-size: 32px;">Knowledge lost as a tank with a leak.</span>

-<span style="font-size: 16px; font-family: Didact Gothic;">As I mentioned at the beginning of this post, Eric Shanks mentioned in his blog <a href="https://theithollow.com/2018/03/26/fill-skills-tank/">https://theithollow.com/2018/03/26/fill-skills-tank/</a> , is like filling a tank (which drains as time passes by) with your knowledge:</span>
+<span style="">As I mentioned at the beginning of this post, Eric Shanks mentioned in his blog <a href="https://theithollow.com/2018/03/26/fill-skills-tank/">https://theithollow.com/2018/03/26/fill-skills-tank/</a> , is like filling a tank (which drains as time passes by) with your knowledge:</span>

 <img loading="lazy" class="alignnone wp-image-541" src="/wp-content/uploads/2018/10/Skills_empty-300x224.png" alt="" width="519" height="388" srcset="/wp-content/uploads/2018/10/Skills_empty-300x224.png 300w, /wp-content/uploads/2018/10/Skills_empty-768x573.png 768w, /wp-content/uploads/2018/10/Skills_empty.png 828w" sizes="(max-width: 519px) 100vw, 519px" />